kiba/Writings/for_science/chp15_discovery_time.md

 A door bell rung.

-The shopkeeper was alerted out of his thought process to the presence of two human beings in raincoat.
+The shopkeeper was alerted out of his thought process to the presence of two human beings in blue raincoats.
 He can hear the wet squishing sound of their boot as the rainwater dripped away from their coat.

 They pulled down their hoods, and immediately he noticed the similarity between two individuals, with their pale skin, black hair, and almond eyes.
 They must be related to each other then.

 "Good evening," the male said with a noticeable accent as he pulled out a bag of diamond encrusted jewelries.
 The shopkeeper couldn't place the accent.
 Was it's Mistral, Atlas, or Vacuo?
+Does it matters at all?
 "How much do they sell for?"

 Ah, a classic mistake.